francoisjacquet/rosariosis/CONTRIBUTING.md

 8. **Email support**: to get professional help about installation problems, or RosarioSIS use, please head to https://www.rosariosis.org/services/

+You have PHP web development skills?
+Please head to the next section & send a [pull request](https://help.github.com/articles/using-pull-requests/).

 ## Contributing to RosarioSIS